cathiele/rpngo/USER_GUIDE.md

 to disk.

-History is set to save automatically on PC (`autohist` is `true`). `autohist` is `false` by default on microcontrollers because of slow write speeds and elevated power usage.
+History is set to save automatically on PC (`autohist` is `true`). `autohist` is `false` by default on microcontrollers because memory fragmentation of repeatedly appending to the history file can create premature out of memory situations (due to the low RAM of the PI Pico).

 You can change this behavior by customizing the startup file (e.g.
 `$HOME/.rpngo`)

 For microcontrollers, it is suggested to bind `hists` to a function key for